in our free newsletter.

 Part of the reason the term is so widely used and loosely defined is that corporate entities have embraced it so thoroughly.
 Organizations like Whole Foods, Pinterest and Adidas adopted the trend to restructure everything from human resources to marketing campaigns — a phenomenon the Harvard Business Review has dubbed “woke washing.”

 The marketing strategy worked initially, driving double-digit annual sales for both companies and major brand partnerships.
 However, the growing cynicism about woke capitalism has upended this strategy.
-Recent data from Information Resources Inc., or IRI, suggests that fake meat sales are declining in 2022, while analysis from Deloitte Consulting LLP. indicates that the market may already be saturated in the U.S.
+Data from Information Resources Inc., or IRI, suggests that fake meat sales declined in 2022, while analysis from Deloitte Consulting LLP. indicates that the market may already be saturated in the U.S.

 Deloitte also suggests that consumer disenchantment with the term “woke” is making these products less appealing for the average shopper.